continuationlabs/insync/README.md

 * `tasks` - An array or object containing functions to run.
 Each function is passed a `callback(err, result)` which it must call on completion with an error `err` (which can be `null`) and an optional `result` value.
-* `callback(err, results)` - An optional callback to run once all the functions have completed.
+* `callback(err, results)` - A callback to run once all the functions have completed.
 This function gets a results array (or object) containing all the result arguments passed to the task callbacks.
+Optional.

 __Example__